-As the UK’s gigabit revolution continues to roll out, more and more areas are connecting to the ultrafast networks which offer speeds of up to 1,000 Mbps.
-However, the majority of areas are not connected yet, so you’ll need to check what’s available in your area to be sure.
+As the UK’s gigabit revolution continues to roll out, more and more areas are connecting to the ultrafast networks, which offer speeds of up to 1,000 Mbps.
+However, most areas are not connected yet, so you’ll need to check what’s available in your area to be sure.

 In our 2020 Broadband Index, we found that the area with the fastest broadband in the UK, on average, was Kingston upon Hull.
 They boast average speeds of up to 163 Mbps, which is seriously impressive stuff.
 In second place, Yorkshire continues to shine, as York records average speeds of 147.1 Mbps.
 In third place, West Dunbartonshire arrives with speeds of 105.3 Mbps.

 Towards the bottom of the table, it’s not the best news for people living in the Orkney Islands (33.2 Mbps), the Shetland Islands (34.7 Mbps) or West Devon (36.9 Mbps).
 It’s probably not a surprise that the island areas are far less likely to be connected to full-fibre services, which leaves them falling behind the rest of the UK.